davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Now let's think about our examples: what do they rely on the consensus algorithm to do?

 Unfortunately for us, there isn't a well-accepted set of consensus properties we can rattle off here.
-Whereas database people have ACID (*atomic, consistent, isolated, durable*), there's no catchy acronym for consensus algorithms.
-We're going to have to wing it!
-Of course, we should still come up with big fancy words to name our ideas; big words are useful tools for sounding super smart and intimidating people into thinking we must be right.
+Whereas database people have ACID (*atomic, consistent, isolated, durable*), there's no similarly catchy acronym for consensus algorithms.
+We're going to have to wing it.
+Of course, we should still come up with big fancy words to name our ideas; big words are useful tools for sounding super smart and intimidating people.
+(They also can be useful for referring back to these ideas later &mdash; which is something we'll be doing, a lot.)

 ### Coherence